Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Abstract

 \section{Abstract}

 The response of nonlinear resonators to multifrequency driving reveals rich dynamics beyond conventional single-tone theory.
 We study a Duffing resonator under bichromatic excitation and identify a competition between the two drives, governed by their detuning and relative amplitudes.
-In the slow-beating regime, where the tones are closely spaced, the secondary drive acts as a modulation that induces dynamical phase transitions between coexisting stationary states.
-We introduce the cycle-averaged amplitude as an order parameter and map the resulting phase diagram as a function of the drive detuning and amplitude ratio, capturing the pronounced asymmetry observed for blue versus red detuning in experiment.
-We devise a model to link the onset of these transitions to the resonance properties around the nonlinear stationary mode of the system.
+In the slow-beating regime, where the tones are closely spaced, the secondary tone acts as a modulation that induces dynamical phase transitions between coexisting stationary states.
+We introduce the cycle-averaged amplitude as an order parameter and map the resulting phase diagram as a function of the drive detuning and amplitude ratio, capturing the pronounced asymmetry observed for blue versus red detuning between the drives in experiment.
+We link the onset of these transitions to the resonance properties around the nonlinear stationary mode of the system.
+We apply a two-tone ansatz to this system, for the first time, to provide a comprehensive map of stationary states.
 Our results provide a framework for controlling driven nonlinear systems, enabling state manipulation, and sensing in nanomechanical, optical, and superconducting circuit platforms.